CAC Mustang

 The CAC Mustang is an Australian variant of the North American P-51 Mustang.
 It was built under license by Commonwealth Aircraft Corporation in the final stages of World War II, and though it was too late to see combat, it did participate in the Occupation of Japan after VJ-Day.

 Design and development

+Local assembly of the P-51D (CA-17; Mk 20)

-In December 1942, the Australian War Cabinet made arrangements for the local production of the P-51D Mustang.
-These arrangements were finalized in November 1943, with Commonwealth Aircraft Corporation to build 690 aircraft through kits supplied by North American Aviation (NAA).
+In December 1942, the Australian War Cabinet began looking to acquire a fighter aircraft with greater range than the Supermarine Spitfire.
+As a result, arrangements were made in November 1943 for Commonwealth Aircraft Corporation to build 690 aircraft through kits supplied by North American Aviation (NAA).
 Only the first 100 unassembled aircraft were delivered, and four reportedly had the "razorback" style canopy of the P-51B/C variant.
-80 of the kits were assembled under the designation CA-17 Mustang Mk 20 with Packard V-1710-3 Merlin engines, the remainder being used for spare parts.
-The end of the war led to most of the orders being canceled.
+80 of the kits were assembled under the designation CA-17 Mustang Mk 20 with Packard V-1650-3 Merlin engines, the remainder being used for spare parts.
+The end of the war led to most of the orders being cancelled.